-WARNINGS AND LIMITATIONS

-Our devices use high quality electronic components and plastic materials that are highly resistant to environmental deterioration.
+WARNINGS AND LIMITATIONS Our devices use high quality electronic components and plastic materials that are highly resistant to environmental deterioration.
 However, after 10 years of continuous operation, it is advisable to replace the devices in order to minimize the risk of reduced performance caused by external factors.
 Ensure that this device is only used with compatible control panels.
 Detection systems must be checked, serviced and maintained on a regular basis to confirm correct operation.

 Smoke detectors may respond differently to various kinds of smoke particles, thus application advice should be sought for special risks.
 Detectors cannot respond correctly if barriers exist between them and the fire location and may be affected by special environmental conditions.
 Refer to and follow national codes of practice and other internationally recognized fire engineering standards.
 Appropriate risk assessment should be carried out initially to determine correct design criteria and updated periodically.

-WARRANTY

-All devices are supplied with the benefit of a limited 5 years warranty relating to faulty materials or manufacturing defects, effective from the production date indicated on each product.
+WARRANTY All devices are supplied with the benefit of a limited 5 years warranty relating to faulty materials or manufacturing defects, effective from the production date indicated on each product.
 This warranty is invalidated by mechanical or electrical damage caused in the field by incorrect handling or usage.
 Product must be returned via your authorized supplier for repair or replacement together with full information on any problem identified.
 Full details on our warranty and product's returns policy can be obtained upon request.

 Hyfire Wireless Fire Solutions Limited - Unit B12a, Holly Farm Business Park, Honiley, Warwickshire, CV8 1NP - United Kingdom

+EN 54-5:2017+A1:2018

-EN 54-5:2017+A1:2018 EN 54-7:2018
+EN 54-7:2018

+EN 54-17:2005

-EN 54-17:2005 CEA 4021:2003
+CEA 4021:2003

-HFI-MA-05
+HFI-MAE-05

 For use in compatible fire detection and alarm system

 Category A1R

-^{}Check latest version of document TDS-A2000 for further data, obtainable from your supplier.
+^{} Further technical data: see document TDS-A200L held by the manufacturer.